alissatroiano/Dash/TESTING.md

 ### 'Search' - Query Test **Solution**:
 - Visit `app.py` and scroll to line 46 to inspect the search function.
-- Discuss problem with mentor.
+- Discuss the problem with my mentor.
 - Scroll to line 45, `query = request.form.get("query")`.
-- Conclude that 'form' must be replaced with, **'args'** because **request.args** is used to return values of a query string.
+- Conclude that 'form' must be replaced with, **args** because **request.args** is used to return values of a query string.
 - Edit line 45 to read, `query = request.args.get("query")`.
 - Hard reload the live preview.
 - Notice the error log no longer generates.
 - Observe rendered HTML.
 - Open the console and ensure there are no errors.
 - Conclude that the PyMongo $search error has been repaired.
-- Visit the search from to continue tests.
+- Visit the search form to continue tests.

 ### Updated 'Search' Function Tests:
-- Open the app in browser.
+- Open the app in Chrome browser.
 - Test search function by querying the word, 'tomato'.
 - Ensure the query remains in search form after form submission.
 - Ensure query stays in search form after results have been fetched.
 - Click on recipe activator to reveal content.
-- Ensure query stays in search form while user interacts with content.
+- Ensure query stays in search form while a user interacts with content.
 - Declare test, 'passed'.

 ### 'Search' Button Test #1:
 - Open the deployed project in a mobile browser.
 - Visit the search bar.
-- Enter the word, "chicken" to ensure recipe result is generated.
+- Enter the word, "chicken" to ensure the recipe result is generated.
 - Click on the, 'Search' button.
 - Verify search form returns recipes that include, 'chicken' in the name or description.
 - Enter 5 unique queries to prove search form returns results that contain the query phrase in their title or description.